-Many breeders move their flocks inside a draft proofed building in areas of extremely cold and damp winters.
+Many breeders move their flocks inside a draft-proofed building in areas of freezing and damp winters.

 Health Issues and Special Needs

-If however, you are showing or exhibiting your birds, cutting the feathers will not be feasible during show season.
+If you show or exhibit your birds, cutting the feathers will not be feasible during show season.

 The Polish chicken doesn’t differ greatly in health problems from any other chicken other than noted above.

-Folks who show their Polish take great pains and a lot of time preparing their birds to be looking their finest on the judging days.
+Folks who show their Polish take great pains and a lot of time.
+They prepare their birds to be looking their finest on the judging days.
 If you think you might like to get into showing your birds, contact the Polish Breeders Club.

-The docility of these birds make them great project birds for kids to show in local county fairs since the Polish is always a bird that will attract looks and comments from visitors.
+These birds’ docility makes them great project birds for kids to show in local county fairs since the Polish are always a bird that will attract looks and comments from visitors.

 This quirky bird is sure to bring a smile to your face when you see them!

-Although they may not be prolific egg layers, they are certainly worthy of a spot in your flock for the visual appeal alone.
+They may not be prolific egg layers.
+But they are certainly worthy of a spot in your flock for the visual appeal alone.

-They are currently listed as a ‘watch’ status on the American Livestock Breed Conservancy, which means their numbers are low and are being carefully monitored.
+They are currently listed as a ‘watch’ status on the American Livestock Breed Conservancy.
+This means their numbers are low and are being carefully monitored.